mbabynames search ✿

 Lance Bennett

-Lance, meaning "noble and strong", pairs with Bennett, meaning "blessed".
+Lance, meaning "land", pairs with Bennett, meaning "blessed".
 The meanings point in complementary directions.
 The longer Bennett (2 syllables) builds on the shorter Lance, giving the name forward momentum.

 Lance Griffin

-Lance ("noble and strong") with Griffin ("strong lord").
+Lance ("land") with Griffin ("strong lord").
 Together the name has two layers: the first name brings one quality, the middle name another.
 The longer Griffin (2 syllables) builds on the shorter Lance, giving the name forward momentum.

 Lance Patrick

-Lance carries the meaning "noble and strong" while Patrick brings "nobleman".
+Lance carries the meaning "land" while Patrick brings "nobleman".
 Said together, Lance Patrick has both weight and warmth.
 The longer Patrick (2 syllables) builds on the shorter Lance, giving the name forward momentum.

 Bold contrast